jeremiasivan/SimNOW/empirical_analysis/README.md

 - `fasta/`: store FASTA alignment per MAF block
     - `concatenation/`: store raw and filtered concatenated FASTA alignments

-If you run either non-overlapping window or stepwise non-overlapping window analysis from `run_all_stepwise_now.R`, the code will create `summary/` folder in the `outdir/prefix/` which stores summary files and figures used in the publication.
+If you run stepwise non-overlapping window analysis from `run_all_stepwise_now.R`, the code will create `summary/` folder in the `outdir/prefix/` which stores summary files and figures used in the publication.

 ```
 outdir/